lisahh986/Data-Science-Salary-Prediction/README.md

 * R-square scores : 0.99

 All are close 1 are good to tell us these factors are strongly relative.
-Linear regression analysis revealed that job title, experience level, employment type, company size, and company location are robust predictors of salary.
+Linear regression analysis revealed that job title, experience level, employment type, company size are robust predictors of salary.
 These models are expected to provide more accurate results with a lower mean error absolute value with a larger dataset.
 ### Additional result :
 Through Histogram:
 * "work year“: Wages in 2023 is higher growth than in other years